g3nj1z/AVRG/README.md

 Don't spend countless minutes writing reports for people you work for.
 AVRG will take care of this.

-avrg (automatic-VAPT-report-generator), a custom reporter for use with the Python Django framework.
+AVRG (automatic-VAPT-report-generator), a custom reporter for use with the Python Django framework.
 AVRG takes the test output from test and generates a full fledged PDF report that helps visualize your business cases.

 ## Features
 - Simple, clean, and modern design